saltcorn/saltcorn/README.md

 `npm install -g @saltcorn/cli --unsafe`

-Sometimes, the above commands fail to install the library `sd-notify` (which is useful for integrating with systemd) even though it is installable.
+Sometimes, the above commands fail to install the library `sd-notify-lite` (which is useful for integrating with systemd) even though it is installable.
 You can rectify that by installing it subsequently:

-`npm install -g sd-notify`
+`npm install -g sd-notify-lite`

 ### Setup (automated)